In this walkthrough we will show you in detail all the necessary steps you need to do in SENSE in order to get the Counts of your touch sensor.

 The idea here is to split the 4 buttons into 2 groups, so the first button will be connected with G1_IO1 of Group 1.

-The trace of the first button corresponds to the voltage terminal named “Source 1”, which will be connected with the G1_IO1 pin through a resistor of 10 kΩ.
-To do so, since the layout was properly designed and there is a pad next to the trace where the resistor will be connected, you can first connect G1_IO1 with the Source 5 of the pad and then connect the Source 1 with the Sink 1 of the pad.
-Alternatively, in case that there are no pads in your layout, you could connect directly the Source 1 with the G1_IO1 and then add 10 kΩ resistor through the “Circuit Element” option that you will see just below.
+The trace of the first button corresponds to the voltage terminal named “T6”, which will be connected with the G1_IO1 pin through a resistor of 10 kΩ.
+To do so, since the layout was properly designed and there is a pad next to the trace where the resistor will be connected, you can first connect G1_IO1 with the T4 of the pad and then connect the T6 with the T5 of the pad through a resistor of 10 kΩ:

-After clicking “Add connection” the Source 5 will appear on the right side connected with the G1_IO1:
+After clicking “Add connection” the T4 will appear on the right side connected with the G1_IO1:

 Then you add the resistor: